ycj28c/scribble/_posts/2018-04-10-postgres-log-analyze-pgbadger.md

 select pg_terminate_backend(pid) from pg_stat_activity where  query like '%<query text>%' and pid != pg_backend_pid();
 ~~~
 5) optimize the queries
-a.Use ANALYZEE<table> or VACUUM ANZLYZE<table> to update the table statistic.
+a.
+Use ANALYZEE<table> or VACUUM ANZLYZE<table> to update the table statistic.
 Try to avoid run it in peer time.
-b.Execute explain(query text) or explain (buffers true, analyze true, verbose true) (query text) command to identify the query execution plan.
+b.
+Execute explain(query text) or explain (buffers true, analyze true, verbose true) (query text) command to identify the query execution plan.
-c.optimize the queries, remove useless join, modify UNION ALL, use JOIN CLAUSE to stable the order etc.
+c. optimize the queries, remove useless join, modify UNION ALL, use JOIN CLAUSE to stable the order etc.

 for more query optimize, check this [QUERY OPTIMIZE POSTGRES](https://ycj28c.github.io/database/2019/01/29/query-optimize-postgres/)